 - Session II (6 weeks) - July 1 - August 9

 - Session II-A (4 weeks) - June 25 - July 20

 - Session II-B (4 weeks) - July 15 - August 9

 Many diverse courses are offered during Summer Term from each of our colleges and schools.
 To see what courses are scheduled, you can do a search in Banner which will give you the most up-to-date listing.
 Courses are added or deleted until just before each of the Summer Terms begin.

-- All other students wishing to take summer courses must complete a registration form and return it to the AU Student Service Center.
+- All other students wishing to take summer courses must complete an online registration form.
 New students must also submit an Immunization Form before registration can be completed.